 Reducing U.S. Taxes for Outbound Business Operations

-There are several techniques that are available at a tax professional’s disposal, and we will only be able to scratch the surface of what is available out there.
+There are several techniques that are available at an international tax lawyer’s disposal, and we will only be able to scratch the surface of what is available out there.

 One primary technique surrounds the utilization of unrealized losses or ongoing losses incurred by a business to offset U.S. taxable income.

 In planning for cross-border operations, one important focus is the ability to obtain a deduction in the United States for built-in losses offshore and loss operations conducted in foreign countries.